ArseneDellamis/NetpipoBackend/README.md

 | user authentication        | http://localhost:8080/netpio/api/auth/authenticate              |

 ### authenticated RestApi
-these are only for authorized users to perform action like create, update, read, delete data of our blog application
+these are only for authenticated and authorized users to perform action like create, update, read, delete data of our employees

 | description                | RestApi                                                    |
 |----------------------------|------------------------------------------------------------|